SF1 (gene)

 Splicing factor 1 also known as zinc finger protein 162 (ZFM162) is a protein that in humans is encoded by the SF1 gene.

-Splicing factor SF1 is involved in the ATP-dependent formation of the spliceosome complex.
-SF1 gene is necessary to make the bipotential gonad; but while SF1 levels decline in the genital ridge of XX mouse embryos, the SF1 gene stays on the developing testes.
-SF 1 (transcription factor) appears to be active in masculining both the Leydig cells and Sertoli cells.
-In Sertoli cells with the SOX9 protein it elevates the level of AMH transcription.
-In Leydig cells it activates the gene encoding the enzyme that make testosterone hormone.
+SF1 is a splicing factor which is involved in the ATP-dependent formation of the spliceosome complex.
+In particular, after the U2AF1-U2AF2 heterodimer binds to the 3’ end of the intron, SF1 binds to an adjacent motif in the RNA called the branch point sequence (BPS).
+Afterwards U2 spliceosomal RNA displaces SF1, and itself binds to the BPS.

 Interactions

-SF1 (gene) has been shown to interact with Ewing sarcoma breakpoint region 1, U2AF2, Testis determining factor, and transcription elongation regulator 1.
+SF1 (gene) has been shown to interact with Ewing sarcoma breakpoint region 1, U2AF2, and transcription elongation regulator 1.